Capabilities-Limited/cva6/docs/01_cva6_user/user_cfg_doc.rst

    * - ``DCacheType``
      - ``cache_type_t``
      - Cache Type
-     - There are three options; writethrough, writeback, and high performance, which is capabale of reordering.
+     - There are three options; writethrough, writeback, and high performance, which is capable of reordering.
 Cv64 didn't compile with the high-performance option.
 Writeback is likely slower due to blocking on writes until the line is filled, while the out-of-order cache can fill for a write while still servicing reads.

        .. image:: images/Cycles_vs_Data_Cache_Type_cv32a65x.png
          :width: 400